Q: Why should I hire Dr. Debra Felix instead of another educational consultant?

 Q: If you do not have openings for comprehensive clients, or if we cannot afford the “full package,” is there anything else you can do for us?

 Yes.
-If my docket is full, I can certainly refer you to other good independent educational consultants.
-If you cannot afford the recommended and most popular Comprehensive Package, you should at least consider taking advantage of an Individual Assessment.
+I work with a limited number of students each year, and if my docket is full, I can certainly refer you to other good independent educational consultants.
+If you cannot afford my Comprehensive Package, you should at least consider taking advantage of an Individual Assessment.
 After that, time permitting, I can help you with a finite part of the admissions process on an a la carte basis.
 Alternatively, you can arrange a session about admissions and financial aid for three or more families, and I will provide a two-hour talk and Q&A just for your group.

 Q: Do you do test prep?